Going to See a Summer Blockbuster? Here Are 15 Ways to Save at the Movies

 Theaters don’t want you to bring your own food.

-But I haven’t seen them stop parents who bring their own paper bags to divvy up a large bucket of popcorn between the kids.
+But we haven’t seen them stop parents who bring their own paper bags to divvy up a large bucket of popcorn between the kids.

 It’s much cheaper than buying a small bag of popcorn for each person.
 Share other snacks to save money.

 There are a number of places where you can buy discounted theater gift cards online.
-For example, you can buy AMC Theater gift cards on Raise for a discount of up to 25%.
+For example, you can buy AMC gift cards on online marketplaces like Raise for discounts of up to 25%.

 Use them for matinees, and your total cost might be less than half of what an evening ticket costs.